Astor63/TPS-Mods/Gears Improvement/Weapons Improvement/Shotgun Improvement/Moonscraper with Damage Grenade/ReadMe.md

 ## *Moonscaper* with Grenade Damage

-Replaces the "Rocket Damage" by "Grenade Damage", on this way the damage can be increased by Character Skill (like Claptrap's "Grenade Vent" in Fragmented Fragtrap skill)
+Replaces the *Rocket Damage* by *Grenade Damage*, on this way the damage can be increased by Character Skill (like Claptrap's "Grenade Vent" in Fragmented Fragtrap skill)

 ### Where to find it?